LegitDongo/professor-ivy/README.md

 7. `forcedChannelId` - Channel id to report changes in game update forced status
 8. `tradetags` - roles allowed to behave as a tag for trading
 9. `newsChannelId` - Channel id to post new news from pogo - nothing will be posted when initially run since Ivy doesn't know what's new!
+10. Where Is information (only needed if `database` module is enabled)
+    * `whereIsDatabaseType` - database type for `whereis` module - accepts either `rocketmap` or `monocle` currently
+    * `whereIsDatabaseName` - the name of your database (schema) associated with the above setting
+    * `whereIsCacheRefresh` - How frequently the cache file should be updated from the database - in minutes
+11. `googleMapsAPIKey` - API key for Google Maps - currently only used in the `whereis` module
-10. Database parameters - when specified, these must all be specified
+12. Database parameters - when specified, these must all be specified
     1. `dbhost` - database host name
     2. `dbuser` - database user name
     3. `dbpass` - database password